 How To Avoid This Error In the Future?

 There is no 100% foolproof method to not have this problem in the feature.
 But I can give you people some tips or cautionary in the future to not get this problem.

 - #1: Buy Quality Web Hosting Provider.
 90% of your work in protecting your website comes to this.
 Everything depends on how your web hosting provider is.
 Make sure you buy a reliable and secure Web hosting service.

 - #2: Avoid using unsecured themes and plugins.
 Don’t download the Paid version of theme and plugins for free from the third-party websites because these themes and plugins could be inserted with malicious code and that would really screw up your website.
 Always stay original to not have these problems in the future.

 - #3: Always take backups.
 There are multiple automated backup plugins for WordPress, use those and make sure you always have backups of your website for any future use.
 Nobody can predict the future so it’s better to take care of it.

-I hope that these four methods that are mentioned above worked.
+I hope that these four methods that are mentioned above work.
 If you have any more problems, please don’t hesitate to comment below and please share this article with your friends.